What do Osteopaths do?

 How long does it take to become an osteopath?

 The College of Osteopaths runs a unique fully part-time osteopathy degree programme which lasts 4 years to achieve the BOst.
 The degree is validated by the University of Derby.

 How part-time is a part-time degree programme?

-At The College of Osteopaths there are 18 teaching weekends a year.
-These take place over 2 semesters at our two campuses.
 We use weekend teaching facilities at Hendon Campus, Middlesex University for students based in the South and we use weekend teaching facilities at the University of Derby for students based in the North.
-In addition to this there are staggered clinic hours which need to be completed at our two teaching clinics.
-Many of our students join us with the aim of changing career and have full-time employment.
-Our course and our teaching clinic hours are structured in such a way as to allow someone in such a position to achieve their dream of becoming an osteopath.
+In addition to this there are staggered clinic hours which need to be completed at either of our two teaching clinics.
+Many of our students join us with the aim of changing career and are in full-time employment.
+Our course and our teaching clinic hours are structured in such a way as to allow someone in this position to achieve their dream of becoming an osteopath.
 Our long history of part-time course provision means we understand the unique demands of combining work, family and studying commitments.

-Would I get to practise on real patients while I’m learning?
+Would I get to practise on real patients whilst I’m learning?

-Here are some features of The College of Osteopaths’ programme that may be important to you when making your choice.
+Here are some features of The College of Osteopaths’ programme that may be important to you when making your choice about whether you wish to start your osteopathic training journey with us.